gazebosim/docs/fortress/install_windows_src.md

 # Source Installation on Windows 10

-Currently, `ign-launch` is not supported on Windows 10.

-Additionally, command line tools, DART physics engine, and GUI capabilities are not currently supported in Windows.
+Command line tools, DART physics engine, and GUI capabilities are not currently supported in Windows.
 These functionalities correspond to the currently building packages `ign-tools`, `ign-physics`, and `ign-gui`, respectively.